PyWPS/pywps-workshop/01-Installation.md

 apt install python-lxml
 ```

+If you are using OSGeo-Live 11 and newer as hosting machine, make sure, you also
+install `libxslt-dev` and `python-dev`.

 The file `requirements.txt` is  used in python as a list of packages and source codes neceessary to run a system.
 If you are a developer it is advisable to install the `requirements-dev.txt` packages, those packages (e.g flake8) are convernient for code check and validation.

 ### 1.2.
 Install main library